cgetschow/cleandataproject/README.md

 Each row in uci_har_mean_std_average.txt contains the following variables:
 - A text activity label.
 - An integer identifier of the subject who carried out the experiment.
 - For all observations in the original data set with the activity label and subject identifier, the average of each of the following.
-These variables are described in features_info.txt in the original data set:
+(These variables are described in features_info.txt in the original data set):
-* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+  - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-* Triaxial Angular velocity from the gyroscope.
+  - Triaxial Angular velocity from the gyroscope.
-* Time and frequency domain variables.
+  - Time and frequency domain variables.